 In Arizona, there are 1,279,721 enrolled in Medicare.
 Among those beneficiaries, 56% are female, while 44% are male.
 In this article, we’ll go through the various Medicare plans available for you in Scottsdale, Arizona.

-Supplemental Medicare Plans in Scottsdale, Arizona
+Medicare plans in Scottsdale, Arizona

 Medicare in Arizona works the same way it does in every other state.
 Scottsdale residents benefit significantly by enrolling in supplemental Medicare plans, which help cover extra medical expenses.
 Medicare Advantage and Medigap are both great options that are available to beneficiaries.
 The rates below are based on a female beneficiary aging into Medicare at 65.

-Affordable Medicare Advantage Plans in Scottsdale, Arizona
+Affordable Medicare Advantage plans in Scottsdale, Arizona

 The participation rate for Medicare Advantage in Arizona is abundant in Scottsdale.
 Currently, beneficiaries will have access to 39 Medicare Advantage plans.